alttester/AltTester-Unity-SDK/docs/pages/get-started.md

             **Method 2**: Use the **.jar** file from GIT (**without building it from source**)

-                * Download `AltUnity Java Client <https://altom.gitlab.io/altunity/altunitytester/master/AltUnityJAR/altunitytester-java-client-jar.jar>`__.
+                * Download `AltUnity Java Driver <https://altom.gitlab.io/altunity/altunitytester/master/AltUnityJAR/altunitytester-java-client-jar.jar>`__.

                 * Install the **.jar** file: